 iPhone users running iO13-13.5 have also reported some issues, such as

 - Installation issues

 - Wifi issues

 - Your iPhone is unable to connect to CarPlay.

 - CarPlay suddenly stops working or keeps disconnecting after it is connected.

 - CarPlay will freeze and show a black screen.

 iOS 12 CarPlay Issues

-Many iOS 12 beta users report that they are having CarPlay auto disconnect issues when using the reverse/backup camera.
-This issue is already reported to Apple, so that we hope that it’ll be fixed on iOS 12. iPhone X, iPhone 8, iPhone 6 & iPhone SE users confirmed this iOS 12 CarPlay issue so far.
+Many iOS 12 users report that they are having CarPlay auto disconnect issues when using the reverse/backup camera.
+This issue has already been reported to Apple, so we hope that it’ll be fixed in iOS 12.
+So far, iPhone X, iPhone 8, iPhone 6, and iPhone SE users have confirmed this iOS 12 CarPlay issue.

 iOS 11 CarPlay Issues